Saltar al contenido principal

 Convinced that you should wear protector solar daily?
 Most dermatologists recommend a product with a minimum of SPF 30.
 One option is La Roche-Posay Anthelios Melt-in Milk body and face sunscreen lotion with broad spectrum SPF 100, which may leave skin feeling hydrated and smooth.
 Those with darker skin may want to consider a sheer formula that disappears into the skin without leaving a chalky finish behind.

-Apply sunscreen everyday - at least 30 minutes before sun exposure - and often, reapplying every two hours.
-If you're swimming or sweating, look for a water-resistant formula like Neutrogena Ultra Sheer Dry-Touch SPF 30 sunscreen lotion, which remains effective for up to 80 minutes in the water.
-Be sure to reapply once you're back on land for adequate protection; a mist like Sun Bum sunscreen spray (which has SPF 30) makes it quick and easy.
+Apply sunscreen everyday - at least 30 minutes before sun exposure - and often, reapplying at least every two hours.
+If you're swimming or sweating, look for a water-resistant formula like Neutrogena Ultra Sheer dry-touch SPF 30 sunscreen lotion, which can remain effective for 40 to 80 minutes in the water depending on the product.
+Be sure to reapply as directed by the package labeling for adequate protection; a mist like Sun Bum sunscreen spray (which has SPF 30) makes it quick and easy.

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult with your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.